Kwendo-K/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner: script changes owner of the file hello to betty
 4-empty_file: script makes an empty file called hello
 5-execute: script gives execute permission to the owner of hello file
+6-multiple_permission: script gives execute permission to users, groups and owner of the file